MontanaFlossCo/Flint-Documentation/1.0/guides/conditional_features.md

 ## Defining required permissions

-Permissions are particularly fiddly to deal with in apps.
-You shouldn't spam users at startup with authorisation requests for every permission your app might ever need, and you need to encourage them to approve permission alerts by creating a smooth experience that explains why they need to approve it.
+Permissions can be fiddly to deal with in apps.
+Your goal is to get people to authorise permissions so that they can use what you've implemented, but to improve the probability of this happening you have to explain what is happening and why.
+You shouldn't spam users at startup with authorisation requests for every permission your app might ever need.

-You also need to gracefully handle the case where they don't approve the permission and tell them how to enable it in the Settings app if they later need to use the feature.
+Associating permissions with the features that require them instantly solves the "don't spam the user with requests" part.
+If you only prompt for permissions when the feature is used, and only the permissions that feature needs, they already have some idea of what might be required, e.g. a mapping feature requires location access.
+They are primed to allow the permissions.

 To declare a permission constraint, you use the `permission()` or `permissions(...)` functions: